purrbot-site/Docs/docs/bot/commands.md

         - `Use External Emojis`
           Additional permissions required for a command will be mentioned under `Bot Requires`
     - `<argument>` are required and `[argument]` are optional.
-    - If an argument has `...` does it indicate, that you can provide it multiple times.

 ### [Fun](#category-fun)
 - [Bite](#bite)